TochukwuPhilip/Pizza_Sales_Analysis/README.md

 ![image](https://github.com/TochukwuPhilip/Pizza_Sales_Analysis/assets/108484860/c5f4e6fd-2cb6-40ce-ba2e-932f3e9385ad)

 # Introduction
+This task involves the analysis of pizza sales for a local pizza outlet.

+Peetzah is a ficticious local pizza company.
+The management of Peetzah wants to have a dashboard that shows their daily and monthly key performance indicators and trends in order to improve their pizza sales.
 In order to practice my SQL and Power BI skills and to apply them to a real-life scenario, I looked for a simple dataset that I can use for this purpose.
-This task involves the analysis of pizza sales for a local pizza outlet.

 The dataset for this task was sourced from Swapnjeet S (Data Tutorials).

 # Data Analysis Process: